GURPS Bio-Tech: Publication history

-The first edition of GURPS Bio-Tech was written by David Pulver, and published by Steve Jackson Games, as a 144-page book.
+The first edition of GURPS Bio-Tech was written by David L. Pulver, and published by Steve Jackson Games, as a 144-page book.
 The first edition of GURPS Bio-Tech was published in 1997, by Steve Jackson Games.
 A second edition was published in 2006 for GURPS fourth edition.

+The second edition was written by both Pulver and David Morgan-Mar.
+Pulver has written a number of books for GURPS in both its third and fourth editions.
+Morgan-Mar is a regular contributor to Pyramid Magazine, Steve Jackson Games' online game and hobby magazine, and has co-written several books for GURPS fourth edition.

 Reception

-Joe Kushner reviewed the first GURPS Bio-Tech in Shadis #48.
+Joe Kushner reviewed the first edition of GURPS Bio-Tech in Shadis #48.
 Kushner comments: "Overall the book is very clear and easy to use.
 The majority of the text has comments by various individuals which make it easier to read.
 The art is all done by Dan Smith, so even if you don't like his art, it still has a uniform feel to it."

 Awards

 It was an Origins Award nominee as Best Roleplaying Game Supplement in 2007.